This is a website for people interested in books

-or papers by Danny Dorling of the University of Sheffield, but who are put off by long lists.
+or papers by Danny Dorling of the University of Oxford, but who are put off by long lists.
 It provides links to on-line material for many of his books, sample chapters, graphics and data files.
 It shows what is new and provides a repository of what is old.

 In the publications section, each publication or book is shown alongside two related publications.
 Switch to view one of those two related publications, and a link is shown back to the first publication, but a third new piece of writing is revealed.
 The website can be navigated in this way in an infinite loop, or can be searched for keywords using the box top right.
-There is also a short biography and CV of Danny, his upcoming public talks, some video clips, and a list of links to websites that relate to Danny’s work.
+There is also a short biography and CV of Danny, his upcoming public talks and recordings of past talks, some video clips, and a list of links to websites that relate to Danny’s work.

 Came here by mistake?

 Discover Danny's Website

 - Geographical Inequalities in health in New Zealand, 1980-2001

 - Generational change: breaking the silence of the old